amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 ### Lab 2 - Automate end to end deployments

 In this lab, you will build upon the process that you've already started by introducing an orchestration layer to control builds, deployments, and more.
 To do this, you will create a pipeline to automate all deployments using AWS CodeCommit or GitHub, AWS CodeBuild, AWS CodePipeline, and AWS CloudFormation.
-Today, the Interstella logistic platform runs on Amazon EC2 Container Service following a microservice architecture, so we will be deploying to an individual service.
+Today, the Interstella logistic platform runs on Amazon Elastic Container Service following a microservice architecture, so we will be deploying to an individual service.

 There are a few changes we'll need to make to the code that we used as part of Lab 1.
-For example, the buildspec we used had no artifacts, but we will need artifacts to pass variables on to the next stage.
+For example, the buildspec we used had no artifacts, but we will need artifacts to pass variables on to the next stage of our deployment pipeline (AWS CodePipeline).

 1\.
 Create a master branch and check in your new code including the buildspec.